NHSDigital/record-a-vaccination-guidance/app/managing-vaccines.md

 ## How to add vaccines

-Select the 'Vaccines' link in the header.
-This will take you to the Vaccines home screen.
+Select the **Vaccines** link in the header.
+This will take you to the Vaccines section.

-Then select 'Add vaccine' and follow the instructions on the next screens to:
+Then select **Add vaccine** and follow the instructions on the next pages to:

 - select the site where you want to add vaccines, if your organisation has multiple sites
 - select the vaccine type and vaccine product
 - enter the batch number and expiry date

+## How to view details of vaccine batches

+Select **View** next to a vaccine product to see all the batches ever added, including any that are now inactive because they are finished or past their expiry date.

+## When a batch is finished

-When a batch has run out, you can mark it as depleted.
-This means you will no longer be able to select that batch when recording a vaccination.
+When a batch runs out, you can mark it as depleted (finished).
+You will be asked to select the date of depletion.
+The earliest date you can select is the following day.

+Once a batch is marked as depleted, it is not available to select when you record a vaccination given after the depletion date.

+## If you are a London-based pharmacy

+If you are a London-based pharmacy offering flu vaccinations, make sure you select the correct option when adding vaccines.
+For flu vaccinations offered as part of the national flu service, select **Flu**.

+For flu vaccinations offered as part of the London flu service that targets specific health inclusion groups, such as asylum seekers and homeless people, select **Flu (London)**.